billimarie/prosecutor-database/README.md

 # light-pollution :city_sunset:

 **light-pollution** is a database of elected and appointed State attorneys in the United States (Attorney Generals, U.S. Attorneys, District Attorneys, Municipal/City Attorneys).
-It showcases prosecutorial history at the local, state, and federal level.
+It showcases prosecutor history at the local, state, and federal level.

 ## Table of Contents